Owner/

 Rob Roy is Director of the Earthwood Building School, which has specialized in cordwood masonry instruction since 1980.
-Rob and his wife, Jaki, have built four innovative cordwood homes for themselves since 1975, including the Earthwood home where they have lived for over two decades.
+Rob and his wife, Jaki, have built four innovative cordwood homes for themselves since 1975, including the Earthwood home where they have lived for over three decades.
 Earthwood is a 2400 SF two-story round, load-bearing cordwood home, earth-bermed and earth-roofed.
-Details of construction are in Rob's Complete Book of Cordwood Masonry Housebuilding: The Earthwood Method (Sterling, 1992), one of ten books he is written in the alternative building field.
-Rob and Jaki have taught cordwood masonry all over North America, as well as in Chile and New Zealand, and have helped dozens of owner-builders with their cordwood projects, including homes, saunas and outbuildings.
-Earthwood has produced two major videos on cordwood construction, which, with his books, can be accessed through the Earthwood website, or on the Cordwood page here.
+Details of construction are in Rob's Earth-Sheltered Houses (New Society, 2006) and Cordwood Building: The State of the Art (New Society, 2003) two of fourteen books he is written in the alternative building field.
+Rob and Jaki have taught cordwood masonry in Earthwood Building School all over North America, as well as in Chile, New Zealand, Australia and Hawaii.
+They have helped scores of owner-builders with their cordwood projects, including homes, saunas and outbuildings.
+Earthwood has produced a 3.25-hour DVD on cordwood construction, which, with his books, can be accessed through the Earthwood website, or on the Cordwood page here.
 Rob is considered to be one of the leaders in the field of cordwood construction and earth sheltering.
-He does individual consultations at a flat rate of $50/hour, but answers questions here without charge.
+He does individual consultations at a flat rate of $75/hour, but answers questions here without charge.
+See also Earthwood Facebook.

 Q: I've been really interested in ecological housing for many years but never encountered anyone in the UK who was doing workshops etc. except for adobe houses recently.
 I'm particularly attracted to the cordwood method and wondered if you could put me in touch with someone over here?
 The whole process seems a bit daunting on your own and particularly here with the price of land high and getting planning permission.- it's a bit of a minefield!
 People are very 'stuck in the mud' over here (excuse the pun) but there is a glimmer - the government has recently said it will fund 50% of any solar technology used in a building - YES!!